davidricardogp/davidricardogp/README.md

 # Hi, I'm David Ricardo Gonzales Peña

-Economist | Research Assistant at IESE Business School | Innovation Policy & Entrepreneurship
+Economist | Predoctoral Researcher at the Entrepreneurship Department at IESE Business School | Innovation Policy & Entrepreneurship

-I am a Research Assistant at the Entrepreneurship and Innovation Center at IESE Business School, based in Barcelona.
+ Predoctoral Researcher at the Entrepreneurship Department at IESE Business School, based in Barcelona.
 My work focuses on applied research at the intersection of entrepreneurship, innovation policy and public-private collaboration.

 I have a background in Economics and experience in quantitative research, policy analysis, startup ecosystems, and applied research projects.